 \subsection{Neural Network Optimization}

 The neural network closures introduced in Sections~\ref{sec:transport_model} and \ref{Sec : Boltzmann wall models} are embedded within the governing PDE system and are trained to minimize the discrepancy between model predictions and DSMC target data.
+The DSMC target data is generated using the \emph{SPARTA} solver \cite{plimpton2019direct}.
 We now discuss the optimization (training) of the neural network transport and wall models.

 Both sets of models use an integrated loss (objective) function comprising the normalized mean-squared error of the density, velocity, and temperature,

 where the domain of integration $\Omega$ spans the entire computational domain for transport models and is limited to the wall for wall models.
 In \eqref{e:loss}, we denote the implicit dependence of the flow variables on the neural network parameters, and $\rho_T$, $u_T$, and $T_T$ are spatially local targets obtained from DSMC solutions.
 To emphasize learning in regions with strong nonequilibrium effects, the loss is computed in a clipped domain extending from $x = -0.1$ to $x = 1.0$ (with $x = 0$ corresponding to the leading edge of the wall) and from $y = 0$ to $y = 0.3$, thereby excluding much of the far-field equilibrium region.
 This loss-function formulation can be adapted to use conserved variables or derived quantities (e.g., pressure, energy, or wall fluxes) depending on the specific modeling goal.
 We next discuss the adjoint-based optimization method used to train the embedded neural networks in conjunction with the flow PDEs.